 Is Kombucha Dangerous?

-My Favorite Kombucha: Synergy Brand GT’s Organic Raw Kombucha
+A Great Kombucha Choice: GT’s Synergy Brand Organic Raw Kombucha

 GT’s are raw (so are home brews) and I really like that.
 Some Kombucha brands are pasteurized but pasteurization destroys beneficial enzymes and even kills the beneficial “good” bacteria (probiotics.)
 It is true pasteurization also kills bad bacteria, but since it kills the good stuff at the same time you are really negating many of the benefits of drinking Kombucha in the first place if you go for pasteurized brands.